Timilof/real-time-web-1920/README.md

 ## Concept
 It's for helping bookclubs pick a book and a date for their next meeting!

 The rooms in my application are created by users and are for plannning a meeting for a bookclub.
 I got this idea from a friend I was visiting who would do this over the phone and via a Whatsapp chatgroup wherein their bookclub would spend a couple days picking a book (or books) and picking a date, I thought it could be very cool if I could make a simple tool to help out with that and this is my result.
 A user can create a room specifying the name of the club/meeting and the first initial date (date can always be changed in later).
+The app generates a unique 5-symbol pin which is like your club pin and users can use that pin to join your clubroom!
 The application then creates a room for them where they can quickly search books and share them in the group, add them to a reading list and vote for books you like to show them at the top of the list.
 This way everyone see clearly what the plan is and the room is kept online even after all users leave, so they can revisit the room if they would choose to.

 ## APi